alexk99/the_router/conf_options.md

  * rewrite - rewrite or insert both remote_id and circuit_id DHCP option82 suboptions
  * rewrite_circuit_id - rewrite or insert only the circuit_id DHCP option82 suboption
  * rewrite_remote_id - rewrite or insert only the remote_id DHCP option82 suboption

+### setup dhcp gateway-ip address (giaddr)

+	dhcp_relay giaddr <ipv4>

+Set global dhcp realy giaddr address.
+When defined TheRouter will use it instead of picking up an ip address with minimum value from the interface where dhcp request was received.

 ### set content of the remote_id suboption